k-wib/k-wib.github.io/_pages/publications.md

 In Preparation
 ======
-* **Wibisono, K. C.**, Mukherjee, D., Banerjee, M., and Ritov, Y. Estimation of Non-randomized Heterogeneous Treatment Effects in the Presence of Unobserved Confounding Variables.
+* **Wibisono, K. C.**, Mukherjee, D., Banerjee, M., and Ritov, Y. Estimation of Non-Randomized Heterogeneous Treatment Effects in the Presence of Unobserved Confounding Variables.

 Books
 =====